 Barry Ritholtz, Curriculum Vitae

-In 2008-09, Ritholtz wrote the book Bailout Nation, which was published by Wiley in Summer 2009; In 2010, the updated paperback was published.
-Bailout Nation has become the best reviewed book on the bailouts to date.
-The New York Times called it “Irreverent,” and “an important book about a complicated subject, and yet you could still read it at the beach.”
-The Wall Street Journal noted “If you want to know how we got into this mess and what might still be coming, this is the book for you.”
-And Bloomberg praised it as “A valuable new contribution to our understanding of how we arrived at this sorry juncture.”
+In 2008-09, Ritholtz wrote the book Bailout Nation, published by Wiley in 2009; the updated paperback was released in 2010.
+Bailout Nation became the best reviewed book on the bailouts, with NYT calling it “Irreverent,” and “an important book about a complicated subject, and yet you could still read it at the beach.”
+WSJ noted “If you want to know how we got into this mess and what might still be coming, this is the book for you.“ Bloomberg praised it as “A valuable new contribution to our understanding of how we arrived at this sorry juncture.”
 Bailout Nation was named “Investment Book of the Year” by Stock Trader’s Almanac, and won a First Amendment Award for Outstanding Journalism: Best Book.
 Numerous media — USA Today, Miami Herald, Marketplace Radio — named it as one of the best finance/business books of 2009.

 Mr. Ritholtz performed his graduate studies at Yeshiva University’s Benjamin N. Cardozo School of Law in New York, where he focused on Economics, Anti-Trust and Corporate Law.
 He was a member of the Law Review, and graduated Cum Laude with a 3.56 GPA.
 His undergraduate work was at Stony Brook University, where on a Regents Scholarship, he focused on Mathematics and Physics, graduating with an Bachelor Arts & Sciences degree in Political Science.
 He was a member of the Stony Brook Equestrian Team, and competed successfully in the National Championships (1981) of the Intercollegiate Horse Show Association.
 In addition to writing the National Affairs column for the campus weekly (The Stony Brook Press), he was elected Vice-President of the student body.

 After passing the Bar exams in New York and New Jersey, Ritholtz practiced law for a few years, but became disenchanted with his career choice.
 He shifted his focus to technology and markets, has been an angel investor in early stage technology companies.
-He is on the Board of Directors of Democrasoft, whose Collaborize Classroom is radically remaking US education.
+He is on the Board of Advisors of Riskalyze, which creates quantitative measurements of client risk tolerances.
 He is also an investor in StockTwits, a Twitter based stock community.